GeraldWodni/mariadb-row-events/ReadMe.md

     process.exit(2);
 });
 ```

+### `rotate`
+New binlog file is used.
+Either due to size-limit or server-restart.
+Provide this value as connect-opts to ensure no useless transmission and double-firing

 ## slaveId
 Different repliaction instances need different IDs.
 I recommand using an environment variable and set them like so: